Skip to main content

 • “It's visually simple, which is fine, but also lacks audiovisual flair or atmosphere, feeling lo-fi to a fault.”

-• “Storms don't feel loud or threatening, the coastal waters feel lifeless and still, ultimately creating an atmosphere of artificial stillness and sterility beyond what is necessary to emphasize the values/reward of successful terraforming.”
+• “Storms don't feel loud or threatening, the coastal waters feel lifeless and still, ultimately creating an atmosphere of artificial stillness and sterility beyond what is necessary to emphasize the values and rewards of successful terraforming.”

 • grinding